-Opening: “I’m Laura Munoz and welcome to Let’s Talk Commercial Real Estate a newly created video blog covering topics of interest for commercial brokers and borrowers, sponsored by American Life Financial.
+Opening: "I'm Laura Munoz and welcome to Let's Talk Commercial Real Estate a newly created video blog covering topics of interest for commercial brokers and borrowers sponsored by American Life Financial.
+We'll be chatting with members of the real estate community asking them questions that you use submit on social media."

 Laura Munoz: "Hi, I'm Laura Munoz and welcome back to Let's Talk Commercial Real Estate.
 Today we have the chief underwriter of American Life Financial, Anthony Turdo.
 Anthony, welcome to the show."